chachaxw/vue-element-quick-start/README.md

 # vue-element-quick-start

-> A Vue.js and Element UI project, powered by Vue2.0 and Element-ui.
+> A Vue.js and Element-ui project, powered by Vue2.0 and Element-ui.

+This is a vue2.0 quick start project, you can clone it and start your project quickly.
+It includes Element-ui, which is a full features UI components library, and Vuex, a state management tools.
+If any problems, you can commit your issues on the github.

 ## Build Setup